wesnoth/wesnoth/data/campaigns/World_Conquest/Modding.md

             image=attacks/wail.png
             name= _ "Blood Magic"
             dialogue= "You have found me, mortals?
-Well...let us show your recruits some blood magic!"
+Well...let us show your recruits some blood magic!" manual_invest = False #Leaving this blank will allow the training to appear on the invest screen.
             [grade]
             [/grade]
             [grade]